tunacinsoy/dsa-practices/Network/OAuth.md

 >
 > 4. **Service-Specific Scopes**: Different services define their own scopes.
 For example, Google Cloud, Google APIs, GitHub, and Facebook all have different sets of scopes that can be requested by client applications.

-> [!NOTE]  What is the Use Case of OAuth in the Context of Google Cloud using Terraform?
 >
 > In the Terraform code provided down below, there's an OAuth scope:
 >